Straightforward, Diligent Representation You Can Count On

 While victims of domestic violence deserve to be heard and protected from an alleged perpetrator, those accused of DV also have the right to a fair trial and to combat baseless domestic violence charges.
 Some common defenses in domestic violence cases include proving self-defense, false accusations, and showing a lack of evidence.
 The specific defense pursued is determined by the facts of the case.

 If you or your loved one has been charged with domestic violence, it is recommended that you consult a seasoned criminal defense attorney.
-When you work with The Law Firm of Brent D. Ratchford, you benefit from personalized attention and the compassionate representation you deserve.
+When you work with The Ratchford Law Firm, you benefit from personalized attention and the compassionate representation you deserve.
 Contact our office today to discuss your case.